The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Feeding

-In the early weeks and months, babies often wake up because they are hungry.
-Their tummies are only tiny, so they need topping up little and often.
-That’s why you are advised to breastfeed your baby ‘on demand’, day and night.
+In the early weeks, babies often wake up because they are hungry.
+Their tummies are tiny, so they need topping up little and often.
+That’s why you are advised to breastfeed ‘on demand’, day and night.

 Temperature